 This is a diffcult time for everyone including children.
-On this page we have put our own thoughts on ways that may help support children's emotional well being .
+On this page we have put our own thoughts on ways that may help support children's emotional well being and the key advice from the Government and Cornwall Council .

-We have also gathered gathered together resources from other organisations and professionals regarding supporting children.
+We have also gathered gathered together resources from other organisations and professionals regarding supporting children at this time, including in the event of a bereavement These resources can be acessed through the tabs above.

-The page also contains some links for adults.
+This section also contains some links about emotional wellbeing support for adults.

 Emotional Wellbeing Needs - some basic steps